 Inventory Scout has a new microcode management graphical user interface (GUI).
 This feature is available on your AIX system by installing the invscout.websm fileset, or if a Hardware Management Console (HMC) is attached, by using the microcode update function.
-The GUI is a Web-based System Manager plug-in that surveys the microcode levels of the system, and on POWER4 systems, downloads and installs microcode.
-Inventory Scout continues to work with the applet (to survey only) found at the following Web site:
+The GUI is a Web-based System Manager plug-in that surveys the microcode levels of the system, and, on POWER4TM systems, downloads and installs microcode.
+Inventory Scout continues to work with the applet, to perform surveys only, at the following Web site: